ricmclaughlin/ricmclaughlin.github.com/_posts/2017-08-10-aws-advanced-networking.md

 ## VPN

 Good connection with limited HA use two IPSec tunnel connections with [BGP](https://en.wikipedia.org/wiki/Border_Gateway_Protocol#Requirements_of_a_router_for_use_of_BGP_for_Internet_and_backbone-of-backbones_purposes) for failure recovery.
 For better HA, use two VPNs and with four IPSec tunnel connections.

+VPNs might use RSA asymmetric keys (like SSL) or use Diffie-Hellman which provides Perfect Forward Secrecy and typically uses AES encryption.

 ### VPN Setup